AlmeroSteyn/AlmeroSteyn.github.io/_posts/2018-09-18-killing-accessibility-with-five-words.markdown

 </section>
 <section data-background="white" class="no-background smythe-dark">
 <h1>Inaccessible docs examples</h1>
-<p>If you can say that an example is inaccessible you have already spent enough time to know why.
-Create a PR instead of tweet.</p>
+<p>If you can say that a doc example is inaccessible you have already know why.
+Don't just tweet, create a PR too.</p>
 </section>
 <section data-background="white" class="no-background smythe-dark">
 <h1>Lack of articles on accessibility in Frameworks</h1>
-<p>Instead of writing a post on how something is broken, say how it can be fixed.</p>
+<p>When you write a post about something being broken, also show how it can be fixed.</p>
 </section>
 <section data-background="white" class="no-background smythe-dark">
 <h1>Lack of accessible UI components</h1>
 <p>Build accessible examples or help library builders.</p>
 </section>
 <section data-background="white" class="no-background smythe-dark">
-<h1>Accessibility gets hard in real world apps</h1>
+<h1>Accessibility easily gets hard in JS apps</h1>
 <p>Are we too quickly saying that "Accessibility is easy"?</p>
 </section>
 <section data-background="white" class="no-background smythe-dark">
 <h1>Careless comments from those who reach many</h1>
-<p>We can only control our own words.</p>
+<p>Alas, we can only control our own words.</p>
 </section>